OpposedDeception/SimpleGoogleSearch-PY/README.md

 **Google Search library**

-To do so, write `python3 -m pip install googlesearch-python`
+To do so, write `python3 -m pip install gsearchlib`

   ![image](https://user-images.githubusercontent.com/113610915/200635775-a02d7be4-dd82-4cb5-a2a0-7945a22d745e.png)